MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-scale-and-throughput.md

 ## Tuning Grid Capacity

 DeployR Enterprise offers the ability to expand and contract grid capacity to effectively handle increasing workloads comprised of user sessions, live projects, and background jobs.

->**Grid Framework Support:**
->When you install DeployR main server, a single grid node is installed automatically for you.
->
->-  With **DeployR Open**, this default node is installed on `localhost` with a [fixed slot limit](deployr-admin-console/deployr-admin-managing-the-grid.md#node-properties).
-Expanding the grid with additional grid nodes to scale for increasing load is not supported for this edition.
->
->-  With **DeployR Enterprise**, not only can you point this default grid node to a remote location and customize its slot limit, but you can also install and configure additional grid nodes to scale for increasing load.
+With DeployR Enterprise, not only can you point this default grid node to a remote location and customize its slot limit, but you can also install and configure additional grid nodes to scale for increasing load.
->
->Get DeployR Enterprise today to take advantage of great DeployR features like [enterprise security](deployr-admin-security.md) and [a scalable grid framework](deployr-admin-console/deployr-admin-managing-the-grid.md).
-Note that DeployR Enterprise is part of Microsoft R Server.

 Each node on the grid contributes its own processor, memory, and disk resources.
 These resources can be leveraged by the DeployR server to run R code as part of user authenticated, asynchronous, and anonymous operations.